Biswajit20035/PS-2025-S8-Biswajit/README.md

-This is the new directory make changes on it it will be help full
+This is the new directory make changes on it it will be help full Capacitance resiatance inductance Everything so accurately